jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateListPage/templateListPage.rst

    :width: 300
    :align: center

 2. First page of the document.
 A template that contains at least one structured document or a PDF file will display a preview.
-The system uses the first page of the first structured document or the attached PDF in the template as the preview.
+The system uses the first page of the first structured document or the attached PDF in the template as the preview

 .. image:: pic_templateListPage/previewStructuredDocument.png
    :width: 300